TeamnetComponents/elo-cmis-project/README.md

 * [Apache Chemistry - OpenCMIS Server Framework] (http://chemistry.apache.org/java/developing/dev-server.html)

 ##2.
 Download
-You can download the release files from the [artifactory repository](http://tni-hq-artifactory/simple/tn-components/com/elo/cmis/).
+You can download the release files from the <a href="http://tni-hq-artifactory/simple/tn-components/com/elo/cmis/elo-cmis-server/" target="_blank">artifactory repository</a>.

 ##3.
 Configuration
 This chapter describes the required configurations for starting with success a **CMIS Elo Server** application instance.